Skip to main content.

 BRSS is designed for Bard students in their third or fourth year of study.
 In exceptional cases, second-year students are accepted into the program.
 Participation must not coincide with a semester in which the student is conducting the Senior Project.

-Costs for BRSS are largely covered by regular tuition at Bard College and are the same as those for the Bard Globalization and International Affairs Program.
-The cost of housing in New York City is slightly higher than the cost of housing in Annandale.
+Applications are now closed.
+They will reopen in the summer.
+We will accept application starting from June 1 up until September 30, 2024.
+Applications will be considered individually on a rolling basis.
+Costs for BRSS are largely covered by regular tuition at Bard College and are the same as those for BardNYC.
+The cost of housing in New York City is slightly higher than that in Annandale.
 Please see the following link for more details:

 Tuition and Fees

-BRSS Application (PDF)
+BRSS Application Form

 Contact Us